Pedestrian Hit By Car Claims

 Collette Scott: Video Testimonial

 Should you be in an accident involving being hit by a car or other vehicle, there are a number of steps you can take to ensure your claim is as strong as it possibly can be.
-First and foremost, ensure you are removed from any immediate danger and, if your injuries are serious, then you should seek medical attention immediately.
+First and foremost, ensure you are removed from any immediate danger and seek medical attention immediately.
 If it is safe to do so and you are able to move around easily then you should:

 • Make a note of the name, address and telephone number of any witnesses to the accident.

-• Photograph the scene of the accident if you have a smartphone or camera to hand.
+• Photograph the scene of the accident if you have a smartphone or camera on hand.

-• Get in touch with the police as soon as possible after the accident so you are able to make an official record of the accident.
+• Get in touch with the police as soon as possible after the accident so you’re able to make an official record of the accident.

 Uninsured and Untraced Drivers